ConradsenDK/Amiga-Kickstartswitch-/README.md

 pinheader and a switch plus wire.

 remember:
-Pin1 does NOT go into the board so leave a hole unused where it says 1 on top PCB
+Pin1 does NOT go into the board. only the eprom uses one of the PIN1 So leave a hole unused where it says 1 on top PCB